probe-rs/webpage/content/_index.md

 [[extra.list]]
 title = 'GDB integration'
-content = 'probe-rs includes a GDB stub to integrate seamlessly into your usual workflow with common tools..' color = '#000000' img = 'gdb.svg'
+content = 'probe-rs includes a GDB stub to integrate seamlessly into your usual workflow.' color = '#000000' img = 'gdb.svg'

 [[extra.list]]
 title = 'VSCode integration'
-content = 'We provide a Microsoft DAP server implementation with probe-rs to debug in VSCode.' color = '#4992BF' img = 'vscode.svg'
+content = 'We provide a MS-DAP server implementation with probe-rs to debug in VSCode.' color = '#4992BF' img = 'vscode.svg'